AbrahamNobleOX/React_dotNET_ASP.NETCore/README.md

 # To run

-Do "dotnet run" inside API folder
+Do "dotnet run" inside API folder or "dotnet watch --no-hot-reload" to have it keep track of changes

 # Package installation with nuget